erenymo/product-preview-card-component/README.md

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

+## Welcome! 👋

-This is my solution to Frontend Mentor - Product preview card challange ^^
+This is my solution to Frontend Mentor - Product preview card challenge ^^